 Press the "VOL/PUSH ON" knob to turn the radio on.
 Press again to turn it off.

 How to adjust the volume

-Turn the "VOL/PUSH ON" knob clockwise to increase the volume and counter-clockwise to decrease the volume.
+Turn the "VOL/PUSH ON" knob to the right to increase the volume and to the left to decrease the volume.